Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

+Adding to the content analysis of the themes discussed by each community, we also characterize CCs by their political orientation (See \textit{Materials and Methods}).
+Figure~\ref{fig:polarity-spectrum-uk} shows the position of each CC within the continuous political spectrum.
 Overall, the dynamic CCs identified with our method are in line with the 2019 UK political landscape and with the development of the electoral debate~\cite{jackson2019uk}.
 CCs represent both large and strongly polarized parties (e.g., labourists and conservatives), as well as smaller ones that teamed up against conservatives with tactical voting.
-As shown in Figure~\ref{fig:polarity-spectrum}, each CC also appears to be correctly positioned within the 2019 UK political spectrum, with \texttt{LAB1}, \texttt{LAB2}, and \texttt{CON} holding the extremes of the spectrum, and parties such as liberal democrats and Scottish nationalists (\texttt{TVT} and \texttt{SNP}, respectively) laying towards the middle.
+As shown in Figure~\ref{fig:polarity-spectrum-uk}, each CC also appears to be correctly positioned within the 2019 UK political spectrum, with \texttt{LAB1}, \texttt{LAB2}, and \texttt{CON} holding the extremes of the spectrum, and parties such as liberal democrats and Scottish nationalists (\texttt{TVT} and \texttt{SNP}, respectively) laying towards the middle.